DevExpress/testcafe/README.md

 ## Thanks to BrowserStack

-We are grateful to BrowserStack for providing a testing platform where we run functional tests.
-BrowserStack is a robust and flexible platform, so we don't have to worry about our tests.
+We are grateful to BrowserStack for providing infrastructure that we use to test code in this repository.

 <a href="https://www.browserstack.com/"><img alt="BrowserStack Logo" src="https://raw.github.com/DevExpress/testcafe/master/media/BrowserStack.png"/></a>